Harpreet-Paul/Predicting-Poker-Hand-Strength/README.md

 We visualized the spread of each of these features to see if there was enough variance for the features to have predictive power, then we plotted the features against hand strengths to test our intuitions about the underlying relationships between them.

-We see that the preflop bet count feature has 0 variance and the preflop, flop, turn and river all-in count features have very little variance.
-The preflop, flop, turn and river raise count and call count features have the most variance.
+The bet and check count features in all stages of betting follow a bernoulli distribution, while the raise and call count features in all stages follow a roughly poisson distribution.
+A check count of 0 in the preflop is far more common than a check count of 1, but the proportion of check counts equaling 1 steadily increases until the river, where it is roughly half.
+In all stages of betting, the number of hands with bet counts of 0 are about double the number of hands with bet counts of 1.
+From the preflop to the river, the spread of call count feature decreases and the mean decreases towards 0.

 From the spread of the preflop, flop, turn and river raise count features, we can see that there are many high leverage and potential outlier points that could impact the fit of the logistic regression model.
 We note this for now and will return to this issue when we diagnose our logistic regression fit by using influence plots.
+Across the stages of betting, the raise count feature follows a similar trend as the call count feature in that the spread of the feature decreases and the mean decreases towards zero.

 In plotting the action count features against hand strength, we see the following relationships: